|Name||Caney Creek WMA|

 |Restaurants and Other Facilities|

-The nearest restaurant and motel will be found at Mena, but groceries can be purchased at Albert Pike or in the community of Langley.
+The nearest restaurant and motel will be found at Mena, but groceries can be purchased in the community of Langley.

 There is the possibility of becoming lost.
 The area is home to many bears, so use common sense dealing with garbage and cooking materials.